stridecolossus/JOVE/docs/blog/part-3-cube/textures.md

 1---3---5
 ```

 The first triangle is comprised of the first three vertices with each subsequent triangle incrementing the 'index' by one resulting in 012, 123, 234, etc.

-Notes:

-* By default the Y direction is inverted in the Vulkan coordinate system.

-* The triangles in a strip have a counter-clockwise winding order by default.

-* However a triangle strip is rendered with an _alternating_ winding order.
+Therefore a triangle strip has an _alternating_ winding order.

 After changing the number of vertices to 4 in the drawing command we should see something like the following: